Ocean Eyes (album): Singles

-"Fireflies" was released as the album's first single on July 14, 2009, in the U.S. and on January 8, 2010, in the U.K. It climbed the Billboard Hot 100 slowly until reaching No. 7 and leaping to No. 1 the following week.
+"Fireflies" was released as the album's first single on July 14, 2009.
+It climbed the Billboard Hot 100 slowly until reaching No. 7 and leaping to No. 1 the following week.
 "Fireflies" topped the Billboard Chart for two non-consecutive weeks, as well as topping the iTunes Top 100 Chart for several weeks.
-"Fireflies" was originally released as a free U.S. iTunes digital download the week the album had its digital release in the U.S., which could have contributed to the single's massive success.
-"Fireflies" continued to make the top 10 most downloaded songs in many countries and reached No.1 on the Official U.K. Singles Chart on January 24, 2010.
+"Fireflies" was originally released as a free iTunes digital download the week the album had its digital release in the U.S., which could have contributed to the single's massive success.
+The song continued to make the top 10 most downloaded songs in many countries and reached No. 1 on the Official UK Singles Chart on January 24, 2010.
+On January 25, 2023, the song was certified Diamond by the Recording Industry Association of America denoting sales of 10 million units.

-"Vanilla Twilight" was released as the album's second US single on January 26, 2010, to radio, the same day that the deluxe edition of Ocean Eyes hit stores.
+"Vanilla Twilight" was released as the album's second single on January 26, 2010, to radio, the same day that the deluxe edition of Ocean Eyes hit stores.
 During the same week that "Fireflies" topped the Hot 100, "Vanilla Twilight" debuted at No. 95.
-It has since re-entered and re-peaked on the Hot 100 at No. 72 on the week ending January 9, 2010.
+The song re-entered the chart and peaked at No. 72 on the week ending January 9, 2010.
+It was certified platinum by the RIAA in January 2023.

-"Umbrella Beach" was released as the album's second U.K. single on May 17, 2010.
-"Umbrella Beach" was originally released promotionally on November 19, 2009, preceding the release of the official first single "Fireflies."
+"Umbrella Beach" was released as the album's third and final single on May 17, 2010.
+"Umbrella Beach" was originally released promotionally on November 22, 2009, preceding the release of the official first single "Fireflies."
 An exclusive remix created by Kenny Hayes is included on the single release.
-There is also a music video available for it.
-Unlike "Fireflies" and "Vanilla Twilight", Young does not appear in the video, aside from a few photos.
+A music video was released for the song and unlike "Fireflies" and "Vanilla Twilight", Young does not appear in the video, aside from a few photos.

-Digital singles
+Promotional singles

-"Strawberry Avalanche" and "Hot Air Balloon" were released as digital-only promotional singles on June 3, 2009, leading up to the release of the album, though they did not appear on the album.
+"Hot Air Balloon" premiered on the AOL Spinner Tastemaker website on May 1, 2009.
+The song debuted at number one on AOL Music's Top 40 Songs Chart with more than 270,000 streams in the first week and has sold over 12,400 copies.
+The track was later released as a digital-only promotional single on May 5, 2009, leading up to the release of the album, though it did not appear on the album.

+"Strawberry Avalanche" premiered exclusively via Spin on June 1, 2009, and was released digitally the following day.
+The song sold over 9,000 copies as of July 2009.
+The song was included in the deluxe edition of the album.

 "Sunburn" was released as a digital-only promotional single for the soundtrack of 90210 on October 13, 2009, and it was also released free to people who bought "Ocean Eyes" during a span of several weeks of December 2009.

+"Hello Seattle" was released in December 2009, as the fourth and final promotional single.
+The song reached number six on the US Billboard Bubbling Under Hot 100 Singles chart and was certified Gold by the RIAA.